 Being able to graft and rise to the top are the only requirements for success in business — and that’s encouraging, since it means that any woman, no matter race, background or religion can achieve greatness.

-In honor of National Business Women’s Week here are 10 famous business women who have made an impact on the business landscape in the United States and around the world.
+In honor of International Women's Day here are 10 famous business women who have made an impact on the business landscape in the United States and around the world:

 1. Sheryl Sandberg